kampta/PatchGame/README.md

-# PatchGame: Learning to SignalMid-level Patches in Referential Games
+# PatchGame: Learning to Signal Mid-level Patches in Referential Games

 This repository is the official implementation of the paper - "PatchGame: Learning to SignalMid-level Patches in Referential Games"